-Key Performance Indicator IDP Ref Definition/Instruction Review and update the Comprehensive Infrastructure Plans developed for the 7 Local Municipalities within the jurisdiction of GSDM 2.2 The main objective for the development of an Infrastructure Development Plan for each Local Municipality is to provide a municipality with a comprehensive framework within which it can fulfill its service delivery mandate in a sustainable manner.
-The ability to provide this plan is based on the understanding and achieving of an in- depth study of the characteristics, functioning and dynamics of the municipal area within its geographical space.
-This KPI refers to the Annual review and updating of the seven (7) Comprehensive Infrastructure Plans developed during the 2013/14 Financial Year.
-Development of an Integrated Water Conservation Demand Management Plan 2.3 The GSDM intends on embarking on the programme to understand the operations of the water reticulation system and the respective water losses that are prevalent in most reticulation systems.
+Key Performance Indicator IDP Ref Definition/Instruction Development of a Water Conservation and Demand Management Plan for at least one additional Local Municipality 2.3 The GSDM intends on embarking on the programme to understand the operations of the water reticulation system and the respective water losses that are prevalent in most reticulation systems.
 GSDM intends to support all its local municipalities in terms of Section 88 (2)a) of the Municipal Structures Act, Act 117 of 1998, with conducting a study that looks into various strategies for the modeling of the water services infrastructure, implementation of Non-revenue water loss studies and the implementation of high intervention infrastructure projects including the design and implementation of the proposed management information management system.
 The result will be the development of a plan that will help municipalities in managing and conserving water considering South Africa is a water scarce country.
-This indicator will be measured through the completion of the Integrated Water Conservation and Demand Management Plan and submission to Council for approval.
+This KPI in its previous format measured the compilation of a District Integrated Water Conservation and Demand Management Plan.
+Due to limited resources all available funding was utilized to develop a Water Conservation and Demand Management Plan for Dipalaseng Local Municipality in terms of the RBIG Roll Out Plan.
+Funding made in available in terms of the 2015/16 budget will be for the development of a Water Conservation and Demand Management Plan for at least one additional Local Municipality.
 Review and Update of the Integrated Water Services Development Plan (IWSDP) 2.4 The District Integrated Water Master Plan (IWMP) provides a comprehensive sustainable integrated high level District wide, water service process perspective with respect to bulk and internal water supply taking cognisance of all factors inclusive of social, economic, technical, institutional, financial, legal and environmental impact.
 Measurement will be based on the submission of the updated Integrated Water Services Development Plan (IWSDP) to Council for approval.